 The state legislature can't even fund public schools.
 The idea that state legislators would suddenly decide to prioritize salmon over, say, politically damaging traffic concerns is fantasy.

 “Instead of continuing to appeal the culvert case, tribes believe the state should use the momentum it has gained over the past four years to finish the job of fixing fish-blocking culverts, and focus on our shared goal of salmon recovery,” Lorraine Loomis, chair of the Northwest Indian Fisheries Commission, said in a statement.
 “The state’s decision to further appeal the case only serves to delay salmon recovery and divert attention from protecting and restoring salmon habitat.”

 Ferguson and the state argue, however, that the bad culvert design came from the federal government in the first place, and the Ninth Circuit's decision would force the state to remove even harmless culverts.

 "The decision requires the state to replace culverts even when other barriers, such as dams or federal culverts, block salmon from ever reaching the state’s culvert," Ferguson added in his statement.
 "Money squandered on such projects could and should instead be used for more effective salmon restoration efforts.”

 Washington State had 1,000 salmon-blocking culverts back in 2001.
 The state has fixed many of those culverts since then, but still has 393 to go.
-According to the Northwest Indian Fisheries Commission, the agency in charge of tribal fisheries, it would take the state another century to fix the remaining culverts at its current rate of repair.
+According to the Northwest Indian Fisheries Commission, an organization that supports the state's tribal fisheries, it would take the state another century to fix the remaining culverts at its current rate of repair.